RohitGadhave/nodejs-express-routing/README.md

 Basic routes

-# use in postman for testing
+# use in postman or use REST client extension for testing

 GET http://localhost:3000
 ###